Jinger Duggar Wants Jessa Duggar To Wear Pants And Move To Texas With Baby Henry & Husband?

 Jinger Duggar and Jeremy Vuolo are the only Duggar couple that moved out of Arkansas after their wedding.
 Everyone from Josh to Joy-Anna has stayed very near their childhood family home.
-But it looks like Jinger is trying to get her “best friend” and older sister, Jessa Duggar, to move out to Texas with baby Henry, baby Spurgeon, and her husband, Ben Seewald.
+But it looks like Jinger is trying to get her “best friend” and older sister, Jessa Duggar, to move out to Texas with baby Henry, baby Spurgeon and her husband, Ben Seewald.

 While Jinger and Jessa have a lot of sisters, those two are particularly close.
 Not only are they just two years apart, but they have a connection that not all siblings have.
 When Jinger got married to Jeremy Vuolo this past November, she chose Jessa as her Maid of Honor, even though she was already married and was pregnant with her second baby.